Cradle Coast, Launceston, Hobart

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-1. Identify and apply principles of programming application, design and constructs
+- Identify and explain principles of software design

 Please note: international students should refer to this page to get an indicative course cost.

-Students will be required to attend two to three on campus practical sessions per term (2-3 hours per session).
+Two to three on campus practical sessions per semester (2-3 hours per session).

 |Timetable||View the lecture timetable | View the full unit timetable|